Abdallah Al-Mnayyes

-Abdallah Abdul Hafez Yousef Al-Mnayyes (عبدالله المنايصة; born 17 June 2005) is a Jordanian professional footballer who plays as a Right-back for Jordanian Pro League club Al-Ramtha and Jordan U-23.
+Abdallah Abdul-Hafeth Yousef Al-Manayseh (عبدالله المنايصة; born 17 June 2005) is a Jordanian professional footballer who plays as a Right-back for Jordanian Pro League club Al-Ramtha.

 Club career

 Al-Ramtha

-Upon the conclusion of the 2024–25 Jordanian Pro League season, Al-Ramtha revealed that Amman-based clubs inquired about Al-Mnayyes and Moamen Al-Saket to join their teams for the following season as promising options for their clubs, to which the negotiations were ultimately unsuccessful.
+Upon the conclusion of the 2024–25 Jordanian Pro League season, Al-Ramtha revealed that Amman-based clubs inquired about Al-Manayseh and Moamen Al-Saket to join their teams for the following season as promising options for their clubs, to which the negotiations were ultimately unsuccessful.

 International career

-Al-Mnayyes began his international career as a Jordan U-20 player, and helped the national team qualify to the 2025 AFC U-20 Asian Cup.
+Al-Manayseh began his international career as a Jordan U-20 player, and helped the national team qualify to the 2025 AFC U-20 Asian Cup.

-On 15 May 2025, Al-Mnayyes was called up to the Jordan U23 team for a training camp held in Tunisia.
+On 15 May 2025, Al-Manayseh was called up to the Jordan U23 team for a training camp held in Tunisia.
+Al-Manayseh scored his only goal with the Jordan U23 team during an 11–0 victory over Bhutan during 2026 AFC U-23 Asian Cup qualification.
+On 23 December 2025, Al-Manayseh was called up to the 2026 AFC U-23 Asian Cup, participating in all three group stage matches.

 Playing style

-Al-Mnayyes admires Jordanian international full-back Ihsan Haddad as a "great and hardworking player," and aims to surpass him in the future.
+Al-Manayseh admires Jordanian international full-back Ihsan Haddad as a "great and hardworking player," and aims to surpass him in the future.